MSS-DB/cep-game-engine/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Built based on [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 Game Engine is a system that allows creation of campaigns/events such as Fortune Rain to allow the consumers to
 * Create, send, or receive challenge(s) on a game/event that they have created to each other.